Thoracoscopy

 What Are the Uses for a Thoracoscopy?

-By making just a very small incision, a doctor can insert a scope with a small camera or a set of small surgical instruments.
+A doctor can insert a scope with a small camera or a set of small surgical instruments by making a very small incision.

 When connected to a camera, the image is projected onto a screen that the surgeon can use to look at the inside of the chest cavity and possibly guide the use of instruments while performing a procedure.[1]